SergiuTiron/NetNote-App/README.md

 #### Note saving

-- Notes can either be saved by pressing the 'Save Changes' button or they are saved automatically after a number of pressed keystrokes.
+- Notes can either be saved by pressing the 'Save Changes' button, or they are saved automatically after a number of pressed keystrokes.
 - The predefined number of keystrokes is set to 100 and can be changed from the 'Settings' menu of the app.
 - The user is not allowed to enter a number of keystrokes that is not in the range of 5 to 10000, and if they do otherwise, they are notified that the action is invalid.

+#### Note searching

+- Notes can be searched through the searchbar above the search
+- Notes are searched based on the current collection that is selected or in all collections if 'All' is selected
+- The search is done in both the note content and the note title

 #### Languages